DINA-Web/dina-school/README.md

 #### Create basic routes

+To learn about Express routes, you can look at Codecademy and/or the official Express guide.

+##### Codecademy

+Do the [Express routes](https://www.codecademy.com/learn/learn-express) lesson on Codecademy.

+##### Official Express guide

-Start by going through the following sections of "Getting started" (hover over the header in the menu to see links to the sections) in this order:
+Go through the following sections of "Getting started" (hover over the header in the menu to see links to the sections) in this order:

 1. [Hello world](https://expressjs.com/en/starter/hello-world.html): Play around with this, you can change the code in the browser and try it through the URL they provide.
 2. [Installing](https://expressjs.com/en/starter/installing.html): You can follow their instructions or copy [this folder](https://github.com/DINA-Web/dina-school/tree/master/js/3-lint-and-test/finished-example) from the repo and use as starting point.
 3. [Basic routing](https://expressjs.com/en/starter/basic-routing.html): Learn the basics of routing with Express.
 Read more in the [Routing guide](https://expressjs.com/en/guide/routing.html) and the API reference as needed.

+##### Task

 Then build an app that has those endpoints for CRUD (create, read, update, delete) of todos: